Fish Farming in Nigeria is one of the country’s lucrative agro-businesses where income is made on a consistent basis.

 Plastic Tank fish Ponds

-This is a type of fish pond that require less capital; little energy is invested, it saves time and space as well.
+This is a type of fish pond that requires less capital; little energy is invested, it saves time and space as well.
 A plastic fish pond is a constructed plastic tank pond which is carved out of a full tank, which house breed fishes as the earthen pond, concrete fish pond, and embankment fish ponds do.

 Such tanks can be of different shapes and sizes, so you can have the right size and price which matches your requirements.